—Point of View—

 When first-person narrators describe or interact with other characters in the novel, we have to consider whether our narrators fully understand the actions, thoughts, and motivations of these secondary characters.
 Oftentimes, first-person narrators misinterpret events around them, and the careful reader can recognize flaws in their logic and inconsistencies in their thoughts and actions.

-Lee also uses first-person narration in her novel, but, unlike Huck's narration, many years have elapsed since the events occurred in To Kill a Mockingbird.
-Instead of seeing the world through the eyes of a child, as we do in Twain's novel, we instead see childhood retrospectively through the eyes of an adult recalling her youth.
-The change in narrative perspective creates an ironic distance that allows the adult Scout to provide subtle, sophisticated commentary that the younger Scout would be unable to do.
+While Twain uses irony to emphasize Huck's ignorance of the world in which he lives, Harper Lee uses irony in To Kill a Mockingbird to contrast Scout's naïve first-person perceptions as a child with her more sophisticated understanding as an adult.
+Unlike Huck, Scout narrates her story after many years have elapsed.
+Instead of seeing the world through the eyes of a child, as we do in Twain's novel, we instead see Scout's childhood retrospectively through the eyes of an adult recalling her youth.
+The change in narrative perspective creates an ironic distance that allows the adult Scout to provide subtle, sophisticated commentary that the younger Scout is unable to do.

 To help students understand the different narrative perspectives in Lee's novel, we analyze three character descriptions from the opening chapters to compare how young Scout perceives Calpurnia, Boo Radley, and Miss Caroline in comparison to how older Scout understands them.
 From this exercise, students must then consider how Lee uses these competing perspectives to convey the larger themes of the work.